lyqht/awesome-supabase/README.md

 - [Supabase Happy Hours](https://www.youtube.com/watch?v=IJoc6dKy03c&list=PL5S4mPUpp4Ouyw8bMupHgxC3VL9BLZzvV) - A signature ongoing series of livestreams hosted by the Supabase core team, where they try to create side projects using Supabase APIs and engage with the community.
 Hosted by core members [Thor Schaeff](https://thorweb.dev/), [Jon Meyers](https://jonmeyers.io/), Alaister Young and [Tyler Shukert](https://dshukertjr.dev/).
 - [Supabase Developer Stories](https://www.youtube.com/watch?v=QAm1x7KaLq4&list=PL5S4mPUpp4OuzQN-a_FY3OZQuYo4NmXvb) - An ongoing series where SaaS founders/co-founders that use Supabase to showcase their products.
 - [CityJS 2022 Talk on Building Billy with Supabase](https://www.youtube.com/watch?v=UiANV3uqT04&t=6841s) - A talk on how a React Native expense tracker side project is built with Supabase, by a SupaSquad member [Estee Tey](https://esteetey.dev/).
+- [Build An Image Gallery With Supabase Storage and React](https://www.youtube.com/watch?v=8tfdY0Sf2rA) - A tutorial on using Supabase to upload & serve images.

 ## Online Courses